govinda21/Ball_Tracking_Pi/README.md

 Whereas ball_detect_9.cpp is the calibration function for the ball_detect_10.cpp main program.

 ball_detect_10.cpp make use of Moments method to find the ball.

+ball_detect_10.cpp is somewhat faster but not as reliable as ball_detect_8.cpp.

 You can try both of these.
-Which suits best for you can go with that.
-Have a great fun with your Ball Tracker Pi.

 **How to compile**